Addiction Recovery

 Deciding between an inpatient and outpatient program is a big choice.
 Consult your doctor and mental health professionals about where to start.
 You may begin an inpatient program and decide to enroll in outpatient care afterward.
 To learn more about outpatient programs and seek addiction treatment, The Edge Treatment Center can help you find freedom today.

 If you are suffering from addiction, consider the pros and cons of an outpatient program.
-Conduct research, consult medical professionals and call The Edge Treatment Center at (800) 778-1772 for help today.
+Conduct research, consult medical professionals and call us today for support.